• Home

 Screenshot of QuickBook's live chat support

-Wave has a help chat, but it's just a bot.
-The only time you can talk to a human is Monday through Friday from 9 a.m. to 4:45 p.m.
+Wave has a help chat, but it's restrictive.
+Users on the free plan can only access the automated chatbot and self-help resources, while those on the paid plan can access a human representative.
+But the only time you can talk to a human is Monday through Friday from 9 a.m. to 4:45 p.m.
 Eastern U.S. time by chat or email.
 Not ideal if you can't figure out how to process incoming payments over the weekend.

 While simpler, Wave is more user-friendly